JohnColomo/colomoj/README.md

 -  CySA+ | Security+ | CCNA

 - 👀 I'm totally stoked about computer stuff, hacking into systems, jamming out to music, and just cruising through tech vibes, you know what I mean?
-- 🌱 I'm diving deep into API stuff, learning the ropes and figuring out how to surf those data waves!
+- 🌱 What did the API say to the developer?
+"You complete me... with your documentation!"
-- 📫 I’m looking to collaborate
+- 📫 Let's join forces

 <!---